BlairMar/Booking-webscraping-project/README.md

 # booking_scraper

-Foobar is a Python library for dealing with word pluralization.
+booking_scraper is a script to scrape booking.com with user input

 ## Usage